-- Make sure your candidate is aware of their responsibilities in the collection and presentation of evidence.
-Agreeing an assessment plan with the candidate - · Follow assessment guidelines - Observe candidate's performance in the workplace and other forms of assessment - Judging evidence and making assessment decisions - Confirming candidates have demonstrated competence - · Completing required paperwork/documentation - Ensure assessment is carried out within equality of opportunity best practice about a piece of evidence, speak with the verifier.
+R esponsibilities • Make sure your candidate is aware of their responsibilities in the collection and presentation of evidence.
+Agreeing an assessment plan with the candidate • Follow assessment guidelines • Observe candidate's performance in the workplace and other forms of assessmer nt ٠ Judging evidence and making assessment decisions If you're not sure ٠ Confirming candidates have demonstrated competence about a piece of ٠ Completing required paperwork/documentation ٠ Ensure assessment is carried out within equality of opportunity best practice evidence, speak with the verifier.